atschutz/scrybary/README.md

 - Roll up to 10 dice of any face value for 1 or 2 players.
 - Compare the rolls of both players.
 - Shake the phone to roll if you don't feel like pressing a button!

+## Settings
+- Personalize each feature to meet your needs.